-- Monitor your emails for updates from Campus Life.
+- Monitor your emails for updates from Student Life and Facilities.

 STAFF AND FACULTY

-- Staff whose jobs can be done remotely are telecommuting.
+- Staff are telecommuting.
 Supervisors should stay in close touch with their teams.

 - If you are returning from travel outside Canada, you must self-isolate for 14 days as per the federal Quarantine Act; get in touch with your supervisor or HR if you need guidance on working from home, and ask IT for tech support if needed.

-- If you are sick, Quest will not require any doctor’s notes, per government guidelines.
+- If you are sick at this time, Quest will not require any doctor’s notes, per government guidelines.

 - Staff and faculty have received emails with updates from Quest’s extended health insurance provider.
 Please read those updates because Equitable has revised policy more than once.
 (Equitable’s most recent travel policy was issued on March 17 and includes a phone number for members who are traveling.)

-- We will email the Quest community with updates that affect academics or campus life.
+- We will email the Quest community with updates.

 - Please bookmark this page.
-We will do our best to keep it current, but things are changing quickly.
+We will do our best to keep it current, but things can change quickly.

-Covid-19 symptoms include a dry cough, fever, and shortness of breath or difficulty breathing.
-Unlike the flu, a runny nose or stuffy nose are not typical.
+Covid-19 symptoms include a dry cough, fever, fatigue, and shortness of breath or difficulty breathing.
 If you have symptoms, or suspect you’ve been exposed: